Soft White Hamburger Buns

 • Don't add much more flour while forming the dough into the buns as this can dry out the buns.

-• If you want to make these into slider buns, you can form them into 12 equal pieces instead.
+• If you want to make these into slider buns, you can form them into 12 equal pieces instead and you may need to bake for a few less minutes.

 • Make sure to store these in an airtight container so they stay soft.